Location: Town Don't miss: Museums guide (free admission dates and other useful info)

 The Folklore Museum is located in Town, just an 8-minute walk away from Fabrika central bus station and 5 minutes from a parking lot.

-Car rental: Τhere’s the option of renting a car with as little as 10 euros per day and pick it up directly from the airport, port or your hotel.
-Using a car rental allows visitors to discover the Folklore Museum and many other places of interest at their own pace.
+Car rental: There’s the option of renting a car and picking it up directly from the airport, port, or your hotel.
+Using a rental car allows visitors to discover the Folklore Museum and many other places of interest at their own pace.

-Public transfers: Note that there are two central bus stations in Mykonos town: Fabrika and Old Port.
-There are bus connections between this bus station and the most areas of the island.
-Consider that time schedules might change according to the season.
+Public transport: Note that there are two central bus stations in Mykonos Town: Fabrika and Old Port.
+There are bus connections between this bus station and most areas of the island.
+Itineraries might change according to the season.
 Check the official timetables here.
-Tip: Since buses don’t always stop in every scheduled stop of their itinerary, our advice to visitors is to inform the driver about their final destination, so that he makes a stop there.
+Tip: Since buses don’t always stop at every scheduled stop of their itinerary, our advice to visitors is to inform the driver about their final destination in advance.